 Description This proposal is for two separate, but related activities.
 This would first pay for the costs of a rate study for PAS and chore services to develop a new methodology for establishing payment rate for these services.
 Second, this proposal would fund the implementation associated with a third-party fiscal agent or fiscal intermediary who would process payments for these services when billed.
 These activities are eligible for administrative federal match at 50 percent.
-Timeframe Development of new rate methodologies: 12-15 months Procurement and implementation of a fiscal intermediary: 24-30 months How it enhances or expands Medicaid HCBS Addresses provider complaints about PAS and chore services reimbursement rates.
-Increases efficiency of the state government to process and pay HCBS providers.
-Additional Information (10/2021) Nebraska's plans to procure a fiscal intermediary and change the rate methodology for Personal Assistance Services and Chore services will not result in reduced provider payment rates as compared to those in place as of April 1, 2021.
+Timeframe Development of new rate methodologies: 12-15 months Procurement and implementation of a fiscal intermediary: 24-30 months How it Addresses provider complaints about PAS and chore services enhances or reimbursement rates.
+Increases efficiency of the state government to expands process and pay HCBS providers.
+Medicaid HCBS Additional Information (10/2021) Nebraska's plans to procure a fiscal intermediary and change the rate methodology for Personal Assistance Services and Chore services will not result in reduced provider payment rates as compared to those in place as of April 1, 2021.
 The investments made to complete these activities will strengthen HCBS, as a fiscal intermediary will provide additional support and more resources to these providers than what is currently in place today.
 Furthermore, completing a rate study and formal analysis, which has not been done in many years, will inform DHHS on the state of Medicaid payment for these HCBS.
 This information then can be used to make future decisions regarding payment rates that can positively affect access for these services.
-Initiative Sustainability Beyond 2024 Procuring a fiscal intermediary: This would add some new costs to the Medicaid program, while providing switch savings as it would have the benefit of sun setting some legacy functionality in NFOCUS and would likely fit into the longer-term strategy of Nebraska's new iServe system under iBEEM.
+Initiative Sustainability Beyond 2024 Procuring a fiscal intermediary : This would add some new costs to the Medicaid program, while providing switch savings as it would have the benefit of sun setting some legacy functionality in NFOCUS and would likely fit into the longer-term strategy of Nebraska's new iServe system under iBEEM.
 This would also likely significantly improve the provider experience in a number of ways.
-Changing rate methodologies: In the event the rate study determines that rates need to be increased in an amount that is not able to be absorbed within current appropriations, a budget issue may be needed; or, provider associations may present a bill for funding in the Nebraska Legislature.
+Changing rate methodologies : In the event the rate study determines that rates need to be increased in an amount that is not able to be absorbed within current appropriations, a budget issue may be needed; or, provider associations may present a bill for funding in the Nebraska Legislature.
 Progress update (4/2022) The project was approved by CMS effective January 31, 2022.
 Internal planning and implementation are currently underway.
 Additional Information (7/2022) The state is obtaining additional FFP through levering the 50% Administrative FFP match for the activities described in this spend plan initiative.
+Progress Update (1/2023) Rate Study: The external consultant has completed the rate study for HCBS services in the spend plan initiative.
+Fiscal intermediary: The project will have formal kick-off in January 2023.
+Progress Update (4/2023) Rate Study: The state is evaluating the completed rate study and determining next steps.
+Fiscal Intermediary: The state is actively documenting current business and technical processes, in conjunction with evaluating the fiscal intermediary model best suited for the state to develop requirements to be established for the RFP, as well as for creating a project roadmap.